frappe/erpnext/docs/docs.user.selling.quotation.md

 	"_label": "Quotation"
 }
 ---
-During a sale, the customer may want you to give a written note about the products or services you are planning to offer along with the prices and other terms of engagement.
+During a sale, the customer may want you to give him a written note about the products or services you are planning to offer, along with the prices and other terms of engagement.
 This is called a “Proposal” or an “Estimate” or a “Pro Forma Invoice”or a Quotation.

 To create a new Quotation go to: